vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

          ```

          This sourceFileMap will then map the symbols found by the debugger to your local source code.
 The `vs-kubernetes.dotnet-source-file-map` shall contain the build root, the location of your local source code is determined by the selected workspace folder.
-         For mor information please have a look into the [C# for Visual Studio Code Launch Documentation](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger-launchjson.md).
+         For more information please have a look into the [C# for Visual Studio Code Debugger Settings](https://code.visualstudio.com/docs/csharp/debugger-settings).

 ## 7. NodeJS debugging
 ### 7.1 Launch a NodeJS application on Kubernetes and debug it